-To fill this gap, we propose a novel adversarial multi-modal framework that learns to generate complex musical samples from dance videos via Vector Quantized (VQ) audio representations.
-Inspired by the recent success of VQ-VAE~\cite{vqvae,vqvae2,jukebox} and VQ-GAN~\cite{vqgan2021}, we adopt quantized vectors as our intermediate audio representation, and leverage both their increased abstraction ability compared to continuous raw audio signals, as well as their flexibility to better represent complex real-world music in comparison to classic symbolic representations.
-Specifically, our framework takes the visual frames and dance motion as input (Figure~\ref{fig1:task}), which are encoded and fused to generate the corresponding audio VQ representations.
-After retrieving the generated VQ representations from a learned codebook, these entries are decoded back to the raw audio domain using a fine-tuned JukeBox decoder~\cite{jukebox}.
-Additionally, we deploy a convolution-based backbone and follow a hierarchical structure with two separate abstraction levels (\textit{i.e.}, different hop-lengths) for the audio signals to demonstrate the scalability of our framework.
+To fill this gap, we propose a novel adversarial multi-modal framework that learns to generate complex musical samples from dance videos via the Vector Quantized audio representations.
+Inspired by the recent successes of VQ-VAE~\cite{vqvae,vqvae2,jukebox} and VQ-GAN~\cite{vqgan2021}, we adopt quantized vectors as our intermediate audio representation, and leverage both their increased abstraction ability compared to continuous raw audio signals, as well as their flexibility of better representing complex real-world music compared to classic symbolic representations.
+Specifically, our framework takes the visual frames and dance motions as input (Fig.~\ref{fig1:task}), which are encoded and fused to generate the corresponding audio VQ representations.
+After a lookup process of the generated VQ representations in a learned codebook, the retrieved codebook entries are decoded back to the raw audio domains using a fine-tuned decoder from JukeBox~\cite{jukebox}.
+Additionally, we deploy a convolution-based backbone and follow a hierarchical structure with two separate abstraction levels (\textit{i.e.}, different hop-lengths) for the audio signals to test the scalability of our framework.
 The higher-level model has a larger hop-length and fewer parameters, resulting in faster inference.
 In contrast, the lower-level model has a lower abstraction level with smaller hop-length, which enables the generation of music with higher fidelity and better quality.

-Last but not least, we also procure a real-world paired dance-music dataset collected from TikTok video compilations.
+Last but not least, we also contribute a real-world paired dance-music dataset collected from TikTok video compilations.
 Our dataset contains in total 445 dance videos with 85 songs and an average per-video duration of approximately 12.5 seconds.
-Unlike existing datasets (e.g., AIST~\cite{aist-dance-db,aistplus}), ours is more challenging and better reflects the conditions of real-world scenarios, thus providing a new asset for relevant future research.
+Unlike existing datasets (e.g., AIST~\cite{aist-dance-db,aistplus}), ours is more challenging and better reflects the conditions of real-world scenarios, setting thus a new point for relevant future research.